You are responsible for all of the information below. Read Carefully!

 The Online Program is for families who want more assistance from the staff at Daniel 1.
 Students on this program will be logging onto a website each day, reading their lessons, completing homework assignments as well as taking all quizzes and tests over the various units.
 Their schoolwork is scheduled for them in advance so that by following the daily schedule all work will be completed by the middle of May.
 Students will have access to a teacher at D1A who will answer questions that they may have over their schoolwork.
 Parents will be able to monitor daily their student’s progress and grades.
 Parents will still be responsible for making sure the student completes all schoolwork on schedule.
 Learn More!

 2.)
 Complete the registration packet and gather all required papers.

 Click here to download the registration packet.
 Please use a different registration form for each child.
-You may submit the completed registration by mail, fax or bring it into the school.
+You may submit the completed registration by mail, fax, email or bring it into our office.
 Include the correct amount of fees and any other papers required or the registration will be delayed.

 - A copy of the student’s official birth certificate must be submitted with registration for any student new to D1A.

 Parent’s proof of high school education or higher (For Homeschooling Program only)

 - If this is the first child you are registering with D1A, you must submit a copy of a parent’s high school diploma or transcript showing graduation date, or any proof of schooling after high school such as a college transcript.
 Call the school if you have questions about this.

 If someone other than the student’s parents (i.e. grandparents, friend, other family member) is enrolling the student, you must submit copies of official documents proving guardianship of the student.

 Unofficial copy of high school transcript for students in grades 9-12 who are registering on the Online or Correspondence Programs

 - This will help us to be able to start your student more quickly on the new materials.
 Without it we will have to wait until their former school sends us records.